-She adds, “All pre-pubertal children play with gender expression and roles.
-We know it’s a deeper issue when the child is persistent, consistent and insistent in identifying himself or herself as the gender opposite from his or her natal gender.”
+She adds, "All pre-pubertal children play with gender expression and roles.
+We know it’s a deeper issue when the child is persistent, consistent, and insistent in identifying themselves as a gender different from their sex assigned at birth.”

 Pediatricians can help kids feel more comfortable about figuring out who they are by asking the right questions.
 For example, asking a patient if they consider themselves male or female can open the door to a bigger conversation.
-Most kids know their gender identity by age 5, Conard says.
+Most kids come to know their gender identity through their own process of self-discovery, Conard says.

 Keeping the lines of communication is important with every patient, but especially with transgender kids.